-Professionalism Meets Expectations for Professional Behavior Partially Meets Expectations for Demonstrates Unprofessional Behavior Components Professional Behavior 2 1 0 Communication Effectively communicates in a timely manner (within 24hrs), with a professional tone through in-person, email, and phone interactions.
+Meets Expectations for Professional Behavior Partially Meets Expectations for Demonstrates Unprofessional Behavior Professional Behavior 2 1 0 Effectively communicates in a timely manner (within 24hrs), with a professional tone through in-person, email, and phone interactions.
 OR Isolated incident of inappropriate or delayed, in-person, correspondence via email and/or phone interactions.
 OR Failure to communicate or more than one inappropriate correspondence via in-person, email and/or phone interactions.
 OR Maintains professional tone on social media.
 OR Does not accept constructive feedback Inappropriate social media posts or posts which reflect negatively on Campbell University/PA Program.
 OR Responds openly to constructive feedback.
 Becomes argumentative when constructive feedback is given.
 Demands exceptions to class/ program/ university policies.
-Attendance, Schedule, and Logging Attends all scheduled shifts and Clinical Seminar Day or has received approved excused absences.
+Attends all scheduled shifts and Clinical Seminar Day or has received approved excused absences.
 OR Discrepancy noted on schedule or log not completed on a daily basis One unexcused absence from rotation for any length of time.
 OR Logging accurately completed on a daily basis More than 1 discrepancy noted on log.
-Punctuality Always arrives at least 15 minutes early for scheduled shifts and Clinical Seminar Day Faculty/Staff or Preceptor reports concerns to clinical team or via Preceptor Evaluation with student tardiness for shifts or CSD.
-Completion of Course Assignments and Evaluations Completes all rotation requirements and evaluations on time & follows directions for each.
+Always arrives at least 15 minutes early for scheduled shifts and Clinical Seminar Day Faculty/Staff or Preceptor reports concerns to clinical team or via Preceptor Evaluation with student tardiness for shifts or CSD.
+Completes all rotation requirements (board prep assignments, i.e. ROSH) and evaluations on time & follows directions for each.
 Turns in 1 rotation requirement late or does not follow given directions from clinical team (i.e. rubric not included in written assignment).
 Two or more rotation requirements submitted late.
-Demeanor Demonstrates a positive attitude and is always respectful of others, practices cultural humility towards faculty, staff and students in behavior and/or attitude.
+Demonstrates a positive attitude and is always respectful of others, practices cultural humility towards faculty, staff and students in behavior and/or attitude.
 Demonstrates a negative attitude, lack of cultural humility or is disrespectful to faculty, staff and/or students in behavior and/or attitude.
-Personal Integrity Exemplifies dependability, honesty and trustworthiness.
+Exemplifies dependability, honesty and trustworthiness.
 Mostly demonstrates a positive attitude and is usually respectful of others, including faculty, staff and students in behavior and/or attitude.
 Does not demonstrate honesty, trustworthiness, and/or dependability.
+Effectively communicates in a timely manner (within 24hrs), with a professional tone through in-person, email, and phone interactions.
+OR Maintains professional tone on social media.
+OR Responds openly to constructive feedback.
+Attends all scheduled shifts and Clinical Seminar Day or has received approved excused absences.
+OR Logging accurately completed on a daily basis Always arrives at least 15 minutes early for scheduled shifts and Clinical Seminar Day Completes all rotation requirements (board prep assignments, i.e. ROSH) and evaluations on time & follows directions for each.
+Effectively communicates in a timely manner (within 24hrs), with a professional tone through in-person, email, and phone interactions.
+OR Maintains professional tone on social media.
+OR Responds openly to constructive feedback.
+Attends all scheduled shifts and Clinical Seminar Day or has received approved excused absences.
+OR Logging accurately completed on a daily basis Always arrives at least 15 minutes early for scheduled shifts and Clinical Seminar Day Completes all rotation requirements (board prep assignments, i.e. ROSH) and evaluations on time & follows directions for each.
+Demonstrates a positive attitude and is always respectful of others, practices cultural humility towards faculty, staff and students in behavior and/or attitude.
+Exemplifies dependability, honesty and trustworthiness.
+Mostly demonstrates a positive attitude and is usually respectful of others, including faculty, staff and students in behavior and/or